 Borrowing from friends and relatives can free up funding under favorable terms and low interest rates.
 Agree on terms in writing, though, and do your best to keep up with timely payments so your relationships don’t suffer.

-Business credit cards can help you manage cash flow for campaigns and contract labor, build credit, and dial up more purchasing power.
+truth about business credit cards can help you manage cash flow for campaigns and contract labor, build credit, and dial up more purchasing power.
 Keep an eye on interest rates and be strategic about paying down your debt.
 Another possible funding source is small business grants that don’t have to be paid back, though availability is limited

 Don’t rule out commercial banks, either.
 A great business plan could demonstrate that your business has potential, but be ready for the bank’s credit checks, collateral requirements, and payback terms.
 Loans guaranteed by the SBA may have rates and fees comparable to non-guaranteed loans.
 Additional SBA options may be available for certain marketing business owners, such as women, minorities, or veterans.